VelocityPowered/documentation/users/configuration.rst

     # How much compression should be done (from 0-9).
 The default is -1, which uses zlib's default level of 6.
     compression-level = -1

+    # How fast (in miliseconds) are clients allowed to connect after the last connection?
+Default: 3000
+    # Disable by setting to 0
+    login-ratelimit = 3000

     [query]
     # Whether to enable responding to GameSpy 4 query responses or not